Zhongtong Bus: Major customers

 Zhongtong Bus' major customers include the city of Jinan, Shandong Province.

 Zhongtong buses are widely used in the capital of Armenia, Yerevan.
 Most buses there run on methane.

 It is also custom made for TransJakarta, a Bus Rapid Transit system in Jakarta, capital city of Indonesia.

 Asia

-Singapore

-In Singapore, the Zhongtong LCK6126EVG N12 buses have been in passenger service since 2022 under ComfortDelGro Bus, alongside the BYD B12A03 buses, which are also operated by ComfortDelGro Bus.

-In 2023, the Land Transport Authority received a Zhongtong LCK6126EVG N12 demonstrator bus, registered as SG4010H, which commenced revenue service on 24 April 2023 under Go-Ahead Singapore.
-The bus was deployed on several routes operating in Pasir Ris Town, including routes 3, 15, 354, 358, and 359.
-At the end of its trial in 2024, SG4010H was sold to the private transport operator Tong Tar Transport, re-registered as PD2261P, and deployed on the Mandai-Khatib Shuttle Service.

-The Land Transport Authority also procured a large number of Zhongtong buses as part of Contract PT601B in 2023.
-A total of 120 low-floor production batch LCK6126EVG N12 electric buses were procured, registered as SG3401U and onwards, they had entered revenue service on 10 March 2025 on buses 86 and 159.
-Two units of the LCK6126EVGS N12D, 11.99 metre, three-door, two-staircase electric double-deck buses were also delivered to Singapore.
-These buses were featured in the global launch of the new LCK6126EVGS N12D bus in Singapore, with one unit showcased at SITCE 2024.
-Which the Chinese electric bus manufacturers (most recently the BYD GTK6127BEVB (BC12A04) buses).

 Malaysia

 In Malaysia, Zhongtong N8 buses are used in Melaka's Stage Bus Service Transformation (SBST) programme in mid-2024.
 SBST Melaka was later renamed BAS.MY Melaka.

-Several more Zhongtong N8 buses were also procured for use on the BAS.MY networks in Seremban, Ipoh and Kuala Terengganu.
+Several more Zhongtong N8 buses were also procured for use on the BAS.MY networks in Seremban, Ipoh, Alor Setar, Kuantan, Kota Bharu, Kangar, Kuching and Kuala Terengganu.

 Europe

 Portugal

 Zhongtong buses are present in the systems of Carris Metropolitana (Lisbon), Unir (Porto), STCP (Porto), TUB (Braga), Metro Mondego (Coimbra), Vai e Vem (Portimão), Giro (Albufeira) and Trevo (Évora).

 Zhongtong was the best-selling bus brand in Portugal in 2023, with 209 new electric vehicles, taking the market by storm and dethroning Mercedes-Benz, according to data from ACAP.